Pawn (chess): Doubled pawn

 There are situations where doubled pawns confer some advantage; for example, the guarding of consecutive squares in a file by the pawns prevents an invasion by the opponent's pieces, and the side with doubled pawns typically has additional open files for rooks.

 Pawns that are both doubled and isolated are typically a tangible weakness.
 A single piece or pawn in front of doubled isolated pawns blocks both of them, and cannot be easily dislodged.
 It is rare for a player to have three pawns in a file, i.e. tripled pawns.

 Wrong rook pawn

 In chess endgames with a bishop, a may be the wrong rook pawn, depending on the square-color of the bishop.
 This causes some positions to be draws that would otherwise be wins.

+Dimensions and design

+Pawns are the smallest piece on the board, featuring a short, tapered body topped with a small rounded ball or a helmet-like spherical head.

 History

 The pawn has its origins in the oldest version of chess, chaturanga, and it is present in all other significant versions of the game as well.
 In chaturanga, this piece could move one square directly forward and could capture one square diagonally forward.

 In medieval chess, as an attempt to make the pieces more interesting, each pawn was given the name of a commoner's occupation: